 Control surveys must comply with the Intergovernmental Committee on Surveying and Mapping ICSM standards and practices for control surveys.

-Details of new permanent marks must be provided to the department on 1 of the following forms:
+Details of new permanent marks must be provided to the department on the following form:

 For information on how to prepare and lodge permanent survey mark plans, read:

 Email CadastralAdminDataHelp@resources.qld.gov.au with any updates to existing permanent marks or information about any irregularities observed in the field.
 A mark maintenance worksheet is incorporated into the permanent survey mark plan form.